commsor/titanoboa/README.md

      INFO [main] - Started @2338ms

-which means the server started successfully. by default the server and the GUI will start on port 3000 so you can open http://localhost:3000 in your browser.
+which means the server started successfully.
+By default both the server and the GUI will start on port 3000 and you can open http://localhost:3000 in your browser.

 Congratulations!
 You have just started your titanoboa server!